U.S., Colombia to bring $5 bln in investment to rural areas

 The trip comes as Trump seeks to build support for his re-election campaign as Democrat Joe Biden leads in national polls.
 The Trump re-election campaign this year increased its outreach to Latinos.

-(Reporting by Julia Symmes Cobb in Bogota and Andrea Shalal in Washington; editing by Richard Pullin)
+(Reporting by Julia Symmes Cobb in Bogota and Andrea Shalal in Washington; editing by Richard Pullin & Shri Navaratnam)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187))